 People change.
 But this is different.
 What I’m referring to is an overnight, or after an illness, sudden change.
 Several times in my life this has happened to me.
 And for over thirty years, I’ve searched for an explanation.

 This sudden change may be accompanied by perhaps a burst of energy, a loss of weight, a new love interest, an unexplainable attraction to a foreign country never before felt, or a craving for something not craved before.

 Noted journalist and successful New Age writer of the seventies and eighties, Ruth Montgomery, offers an explanation.
-She poses an interesting theory known as Walk-Ins that might deliver answers.
+She poses an interesting theory she coined as Walk-Ins that might offer answers to this phenomena.

 Ruth—Not A Con Artist